Minimal networks for sensor counting problem using discrete Euler calculus: Beat points and weak beat points

 \begin{definition} Let $P$ be a finite poset.
 A point $x$ is called a {\em $\chi$-point} if $\chi(P_{>x})=1$. \end{definition}

 Obviously, a weak down-beat point $x$ is a $\chi$-point because $P_{>x}$ is contractible.

-Unlike (weak) beat points, $\chi$-points are not compatible with the homotopy type.
+Unlike (weak) beat points, $\chi$-points are not compatible with the (weak) homotopy type.
 The following example describes a $\chi$-point that is not a weak down-beat point.

-\begin{example} The classifying space of the following poset $P$ is isomorphic to the coproduct of a circle and a single point $S^{1} \coprod \{*\}$.
+\begin{example} The order complex of the following poset $P$ is isomorphic to the coproduct of a circle and a single point $S^{1} \coprod \{*\}$.

-This poset is not contractible; however, the Euler characteristic is $\chi(P)=\chi(\K(P))=1$.
+This poset is not contractible; however, the Euler characteristic is $\chi(P)=\chi(\K(P))=\chi(S^{1})+\chi(*)=1$.
 Consider the poset $\widehat{P} = P \cup \{x\}$ adding a minimal point $x$ to $P$.
-The minimal point is a $\chi$-point, but is not a weak down-beat point of $\widehat{P}$. \end{example}
+The minimal point $x$ is a $\chi$-point, but is not a weak down-beat point of $\widehat{P}$. \end{example}

-For a finite poset $P$, a {\em $\chi$-minimal model} $P_{\chi}$ is a subposet of $P$ formed by removing all $\chi$-points one by one.
-It is not clear whether this is uniquely determined such as the case of beat points and cores.
-However, we can obtain the canonical model if we choose a total order on $P$; we repeat finding and removing a $\chi$-point in the ascending order.
+For a finite poset $P$, the {\em $\chi$-minimal model} $P_{\chi}$ is a subposet of $P$ formed by removing all $\chi$-points one by one.
+Let us show that the $\chi$-minimal model of a finite poset is uniquely determined.